-Sam Huff, NFL Hall of Fame linebacker of ‘unmatched ferocity,’ dies at 87
+Sam Huff, Pro Football Hall of Fame linebacker of ‘unmatched ferocity,’ dies at 87

 “It’s uncanny the way Huff follows the ball,” Green Bay coach Vince Lombardi — a onetime assistant coach for the Giants — said in 1959.
 “He ignores all the things you do to take him away from the play and comes after the ball, wherever it is thrown or wherever the run goes.”

-In a division title game on Dec.
+In a division title game Dec.
 21, 1958, Mr. Huff and his teammates held Jim Brown to 8 yards rushing, as the Giants beat Cleveland, 10-0.
 A week later, in freezing weather at New York’s Yankee Stadium the Giants and Colts met in the “Greatest Game Ever Played.”

 Mr. Huff forced a fumble, blocked a field-goal attempt and made tackles all over the field.
 Once, after he knocked Baltimore’s star receiver, Raymond Berry, out of bounds near the Colts’ bench, the Colts’ head coach, Weeb Ewbank, began to beat on Mr. Huff with his hands.